moseskereya/moseskereya/README.md

 - 👋 Hi, I’m Moses
 - 👀 I’m interested in C#
 - 🌱 I’m currently learning PHP
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Blazor projects
 - 📫 How to reach me ...
+   lazaromoses77@gmail.com

 <!---
 moseskereya/moseskereya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.